Richard Stöhr

 Richard Franz Stöhr (11 June 1874 – 11 December 1967) was an Austrian composer and music educator.

-Stöhr studied composition with Robert Fuchs at the Vienna Conservatory.
-In 1900, he began working there as a répétiteur and choral instructor.
-Between 1903 and 1938, Stöhr taught music theory, including harmony, counterpoint, and form at the conservatory, before becoming a professor there in 1915.
-His students included Herbert von Karajan, Rudolf Serkin, Erich Leinsdorf, Samuel Barber, Erich Zeisl, Louis Horst, Marlene Dietrich, Alois Hába, Hellmut Federhofer, and Mimi Wagensonner.
+In 1900 Stöhr studied composition with Robert Fuchs at the Vienna Conservatory working as a répétiteur and choral instructor.
+Between 1903 and 1938, Stöhr taught music theory, including harmony, counterpoint, and form at the conservatory.
+He became a professor at the same institution in 1915.
+His students there included prominent conductors, composers, and performers such as Herbert von Karajan, Rudolf Serkin, Erich Leinsdorf, and Samuel Barber, among others.

-During the Austrian Anschluss in 1938, he was dismissed from the Vienna Conservatory due to his Jewish heritage.
-He relocated to the United States the following year and began teaching at the Curtis Institute of Music in Philadelphia.
-His students included Leonard Bernstein and Eugene Bossart.
-From 1941 to 1950, he taught at St. Michael's College in Vermont, where he remained as Professor Emeritus until 1960.
-He died in Montpelier in 1967.
+During the Anschluss of Austria in 1938, he was dismissed from the Vienna Conservatory due to his Jewish heritage.
+He went to the United States the following year and began teaching at the Curtis Institute of Music in Philadelphia.
+His students there included Leonard Bernstein and Eugene Bossart.
+From 1941 to 1950, he taught at Saint Michael's College in Colchester, Vermont, where he remained as Professor Emeritus until 1960.
+He died in Montpelier on 11 December 1967 at the age of 93.

 Early life and education

 Stöhr was born as Richard Stern in Vienna in 1874 to Jewish parents who had emigrated from Hungary.
 His father, Samuel Stern, was a professor of medicine at the University of Vienna.
-His mother, Mathilde, was a member of the Porges family; her brother, Heinrich Porges, was a close associate of Richard Wagner.
-Stöhr had a sister, Hedwig (date of birth unknown), who died in Modliborzyce while in Nazi custody on 2 January 1942.
+His mother, Mathilde, was a member of the Porges family; her brother—Heinrich Porges—was a close associate of Richard Wagner.
+Stöhr had a sister named Hedwig (date of birth unknown), who died in Modliborzyce while in Nazi custody on January 2, 1942.